chris-dem/djnago-test-todo/README.md

 commands are expected to be run from the root directory of project.

 1. How to run : `python manage.py runserver`
-2. How to test : `python manage.py test`"# djnago-test-todo"
+2. How to test : `python manage.py test`

+In case the model, is not running or missing, try the following:

+1. `python manage.py makemigrations`
+2. `python manage.py migrate`